 I must admit it was curiosity that fed my travel plans to include the Voodoo Festival in Ouidah.
-I wanted to witness this annual celebration of Benin’s heritage and traditional culture, and to experience a unique festival.
+I wanted to witness this annual celebration of Benin’s heritage and traditional culture and to experience a unique festival.

 And what a celebration!

-This was a never to be forgotten experience.
+Ouidah’s Voodoo Festival was a never to be forgotten experience.

 Disclaimer: This post contains no affiliate links.
 All views and opinions are my own and non-sponsored.
-All photos are my own and remain the copyright of Joanna Rath.
+All photos are my own and remain the copyright © of Just Me Travel 2021.